Learning the Quality of Machine Permutations in Job Shop Scheduling

 Our oracle warms start the initial states with $X_k$, but without considering the order.
-Specifically, the initial state of each GRU layer is created by projecting the feature vectors describing the operations in the latent space $\mathbb{R}^{d}$ of the GRU with a hidden layer ($H_0 \in \mathbb{R}^{g\times d}$ and $H_1 \in \mathbb{R}^{g\times d}$ in Figure~\ref{fig:architecture}), and then, by taking the mean along each of the $d$ dimensions.
+Specifically, the initial state of each GRU layer is created by first projecting the feature vectors describing operations in a latent space $\mathbb{R}^{d}$ with a hidden layer ($H_0 \in \mathbb{R}^{g\times d}$ and $H_1 \in \mathbb{R}^{g\times d}$ in Figure~\ref{fig:architecture}), and then by taking the mean along each of the $d$ dimensions.
 This allows modeling the concept of a JSP machine directly in the architecture.

 After this initialization, starts the creation of the sequence embedding by considering the order of the sequence.
 As depicted in Figure~\ref{fig:architecture}, the first GRU layer receives in input at each step $t=(1, \dots, n_i)$ the feature vector of the operation $s_t^i$ and produces in output the state $h_t^0$.
-While the second GRU layer receives in input at the step $t$ the state $h_t^0$ and produces in output $h_t^1$.
+Whereas the second GRU layer receives in input at the step $t$ the state $h_t^0$ and produces in output $h_t^1$.
 The final sequence embedding is the concatenation of the last states, $h_{n_i}^0$ and $h_{n_i}^1$, and is therefore a vector in $\mathbb{R}^{2d}$.

 The second block is realized with a Feedforward Neural Network (FNN) \citep{DeepLearning} composed by 3 hidden layers of decreasing size.
 This block takes in input the sequence embedding and produces in output the probability $y_k$.